Media Message Template

 It takes WhatsApp up to 48 hours to review a message template.

-• After a media message template is created and approved, you can send it to recipients via API by copying each value of the template message to the request body.
+After a media message template is created and approved, you can send it to recipients via API by copying each value of the message template to the request body.

-You are only able to set a value for a Multimedia Header (Image, Video or Document), a URL Suffix (Dynamic URL) for a Call To Action Button, or values for Button Payloads from Quick Reply Buttons in the request body.
-You can not edit Text Headers, phone numbers (Call to Action), Static URLs (Call to Action), the template content, among others in the request body because these values have been approved by WhatsApp.
+You are only able to set a value for a Multimedia Header (Image, Video, Document), a URL Suffix (Dynamic URL) for a Call To Action Button, or values for Button Payloads from Quick Reply Buttons in the request body.
+You can not edit Text Headers, phone numbers (Call to Action), Static URLs (Call to Action), the message template content, among others in the request body because these values have been approved by WhatsApp.

-In this example, the user can send 2 requests in 300 seconds (5 minutes).
-When a third request is sent within the 5 minute range, the HTTP Status Code “429” will be generated and the following parameter will be displayed from the Response body: "errors": { "reason": Too Many Requests" }.
+HTTP Status Code "429"will be generated and the following parameter will be displayed from the Response body:"errors": { "reason": "Too Many Requests" }.
 This code tells you that the user has sent too many requests in a given amount of time.
-Once the required time has elapsed, the request counter is reset to 2, so the user will be able to send two requests again in 5 minutes.
+Once the required time has elapsed, the request counter is reset to 2, so the user will be able to send two requests again in 5 minutes.To find out if the user exceeds the limit of required requests and the time they needs to wait to send the next request, we recommend consulting the Response Header (additional information about the body of the resource).
+The parameters presented in the response header are the following:

-• RateLimit-Limit: return the number of requests left for the client in the time window
+- RateLimit-Limit: return the number of requests left for the client in the time window

-• RateLimit-Remaining: return the remaining quota in the current window
+- RateLimit-Remaining: return the remaining quota in the current window

-• RateLimit-Reset: return the time remaining in the current window, specified in seconds
+- RateLimit-Reset: return the time remaining in the current window, specified in seconds

-• RateLimit-Policy: return the quota policy.
+- RateLimit-Policy: return the quota policy.
 The quota policy expression can be found in paragraph 2.1 of the IETF draft.
 The format is, for example, for 2 requests in 300 seconds.

-Before sending a WhatsApp Template, it is essential to understand how to include placeholders in the payload when the template created contains personalized fields in the Header or Text Message components.
-Furthermore, if the template included a Buttons component with dynamic URL (call-to-action) or quick reply buttons (or both), it is important to know how to add each button to the payload based on its respective position index to send the template properly to recipients when initiating the API call.
+Before sending a WhatsApp Message Template, it is essential to understand how to include placeholders in the payload when the message template created contains personalized fields in the Header or Text Message components.
+Furthermore, if the message template included a Buttons component with dynamic URL (call-to-action) or quick reply buttons (or both), it is important to know how to add each button to the payload based on its respective position index to send the message template properly to recipients when initiating the API call.

 Personalized Fields (placeholders)